List of Indian Academy Award winners and nominees: Winners and nominees

 In the following tables, the years correspond to the year in which the films were released; the Academy Award ceremony is held the following year.

 Honorary awards

-India's only Oscar Honorary Academy Award recipient (in 1992) director Satyajit Ray (Born in Kolkata, Bengal, now West Bengal, into a Bengali Hindu family of Mymensingh, Bengal, now Bangladesh).
+India's only Oscar Academy Honorary Award recipient (in 1992) director Satyajit Ray (Born in Kolkata, Bengal, now West Bengal, into a Bengali Hindu family of Mymensingh, Bengal, now Bangladesh).
 He received this award for his lifetime achievement in Bengali cinema.